will62794/will62794.github.io/_posts/2024-02-09-note-on-raft-reconfig-bug.md

 <img width="530px" src="https://github.com/will62794/logless-reconfig/blob/master/notes/raft_reconfig_bug/quorums_n4.png?raw=true" >
 </div>

-Notably, we can observe the ability to move from any 4-node config to any 2-node config in one step, since 4 node configs have quorums of size 3, which always intersects with the size 2 quorums of any 2 node config.
+Notably, we can observe the ability to move from any 4-node config to any 2-node config in one step, since 4 node configs have quorums of size 3, which always intersect with the size 2 quorums of any 2 node config.
 Some 2 node configs can still also move directly between each other, even without a single node difference, as in the 3 server setting.

 <!-- ## Exploring Bug Traces -->